deepdev79/spotify79/README.md

 3. Scroll down and check "Select Extended streaming history" box and click on request data.(If you don't select you'll recieve history of past year and those files won't work here)

-4. After you recieve file(s) upload all at once.

-5. The files you need to upload should be formated as :
+4. The files you need to upload should be formated as :

    "Streaming*History_Audio*[time period]\_[file number]"

+5. After you recieve file(s) upload all at once on "https://deepdev79.github.io/spotify/"